Top Myths About Anal Sex (And How To Do It)

-Unfortunately anal sex remains taboo among gay and bi men and other members of the population: it is frequently associated with shame, secrecy and fear.
+Unfortunately anal sex remains taboo among many members of the population, even within the LGBTIQ+ community.
+It is frequently associated with shame, secrecy and fear and is the subject of much misinformation.

 So, do only gay men have anal sex and what other myths and facts are there about “topping” and “bottoming”?